 After Biden speech disrupted, U.S. lawmakers want Secret Service to protect candidates

 U.S. lawmakers on Wednesday sought Secret Service protection for Democratic presidential candidates after Joe Biden's wife and a senior staffer shielded the former vice president from protesters during a victory speech on Super Tuesday.
-Biden's remarks in Los Angeles were briefly interrupted on Tuesday night when a pair of protesters leaped onto the stage, Jill Biden and senior adviser Symone Sanders charged them and ushered them offstage.
+Biden's remarks in Los Angeles were briefly interrupted on Tuesday night when a pair of protesters leapt onto the stage, Jill Biden and senior adviser Symone Sanders charged them and ushered them away from the candidate.

 A Secret Service spokeswoman confirmed that no Democratic candidate was currently being protected.
 Any decision to provide protection would be made by Chad Wolf, acting secretary of homeland security, in consultation with congressional authorities.
-A representative for DHS did not immediately respond to a request for comment.
+No Democratic candidate has begun the multi-step process to obtain Secret Service protection, DHS spokeswoman Heather Swift said in a statement.

+A new procedure was established by former DHS Secretary Jeh Johnson, which requires that a candidate make a formal request, Swift said.
+"The Democratic Congress is worried," Representative Cedric Richmond, a Biden supporter, told reporters on a conference call.
+The U.S. House of Representatives' Homeland Security Committee requested Secret Service protection for both Biden and Sanders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)